 - Patent leather is highly prone to dye transfers through scuffing and scratching!
 If the stain is fresh then quickly remove it through the application of petroleum jelly or isopropyl alcohol.

 - However if the above two agents do not work, that means that the stain has been absorbed into the lacquer.
 In this case kindly avoid the use of a nail polish remover with acetone, as that will destroy the lacquer coating.

 - Thus for patent leathers, prevention is always better than cure!
 Always store your patent leather bags and shoes in dust bags to prevent them from catching dye from other products!
 Exposure to sunlight can also cause irreversible color fading on patent leather.

-Last but not the least, avoid cleaning leather at home and instead consult a professional from time to time.
+Pro Tip: If you are wondering how to clean handbags, how to clean leather wallets or how to clean leather jackets, avoid leather cleaning at home and instead consult a professional from time to time.
 If at all you plan to clean at home, do a patch test first and avoid using hard chemicals.

 General Packing Tips

 Please be sure to go through below mentioned packing tips to secure your products against possible damage during transit-

 - Make sure you use a good conditioned box that has enough room for the product and is slightly bigger than the product.
 For smaller products use kraft bubble envelopes or poly bubble mailers as an alternative.